 Then I discovered I was having more success with a recipe that used more eggs.
 Someone said oh, those are popovers.
 So I figured I was cheating but who cares?
 They were puffing up and looked beautiful!
 But then I started doing some research and if you read everything you can find on making the perfect Yorkshire Pudding and the difference between them and a popover, you’ll find, like I did, that there’s no agreement.
 On anything.
 Some say there’s a difference, some don’t.
 Some say it’s the pan, some say it’s the use of butter instead of drippings and others say it’s American vs. English.
 So, I make Yorkshire Pudding.
 In a muffin tin.
-Because that’s how my mom made them and that’s what we called them in our house.Jump to Recipe
+Because that’s how my mom made them and that’s what we call them in our house.Jump to Recipe

 People who claim to make perfect Yorkshire Pudding say you have to let the batter rest and some others say you don’t.
 Some say the batter has to be room temperature, some say it has to be cold.
 I was so confused.
 But……I found a great resource that explained everything using a bit of science and, best of all, several trials testing all the theories with results and pictures!
 A little too much information?
 Maybe.
 But, for someone like me it helped explain a few things.
 A lot of things actually.

 So, I tested my new and improved Yorkshire Pudding knowledge and I made the best dam Yorkies I’ve ever seen!

 In a nutshell, these are the things that have worked consistently for me:

 1. Make the batter in advance and put it in the fridge.

 2. Take the batter out of the fridge about 30 minutes before cooking and give it a quick whisk before pouring into the pan.

 3. Heat the pan and the oil before pouring in the batter.